 It may not seem like it, but this is actually a form of Obsessive Compulsive Disorder (OCD).
 Although quite different from classical forms of OCD like hand-washing, the fundamental principles are the same.
 There’s some faulty beliefs involved and anxiety, and you feel like doing behaviours/compulsions to mitigate it.
 However, these only make the anxiety worse.

 But what makes SOCD worse than your usual kinds of OCD is that you can’t escape from it.
 There’s no respite.
 You can’t run away from your thoughts.
-And the more you’re scared of it, the more you remember it, and it can make every waking moment a living hell.
+And the more you’re worried about, the more you remember it, and it can make every waking moment a living hell.
 Unfortunately, often suicidal thoughts aren’t far away.
 There’s also often a constant gnawing feeling of pain, dread and discomfort, which is not the case for other forms of OCD or anxiety.